Who We Are:

 Or check out the blog for the Pittsburgh Chapter here: http://decarceratepittsburgh.blogspot.com/

-The Philly chapter meets the fourth monday of every month at the Institute for Community Justice at 21 S 12th St in Center City Philadelphia.
-Check out our calendar for upcoming meeting dates and events.
+The Philly chapter meets the fourth monday of every month.
+Check out our calendar for upcoming meeting dates and events, or to find out about meeting and events in other cities and towns in PA.
 You can also email us with any questions at decarceratePA@gmail.com or give us a call at (267) 217-3372.

 If you want to receive monthy announcements about upcoming events, join our announcements listserve by entering your email in the box in the column on the right!